 Anchor text is the visible characters and words that hyperlinks display when linking to another document or location on the web.
 It usually appears as blue underlined text.

 There are six main types of anchor text at your disposal:

-Naked Link – this is when the url (web address) is used rather than an anchor text. i.e. www.apollo.agency.
+This is when the url (web address) is used rather than an anchor text. i.e. www.apollo.agency

 What sort of inbound link to look for…